Is it safe to donate blood during the Coronavirus outbreak?

 Will someone with the Coronavirus symptoms still be allowed to donate?

 No. Routine blood donor health assessment measures that are already in place will prevent individuals with clinical respiratory infections from donating blood.
-For example, all donors will need to complete a COVID-19 screening before continuing to donate.
-Blood donors must be in good health on the day of donation, and be negative for any risk factors surveyed by the COVID-19 screening and blood donor questionnaire.
+Blood donors must be in good health on the day of donation, and be negative for any risk factors surveyed by the blood donor questionnaire.

 Can I donate blood if I have been exposed to someone with COVID-19?